Smartsn123/DBTracker/README.md

 # DBTracker
-Track the changes in the MySQL DB and send notifications to subscribers on each column level
+Track the changes in the Mongo DB and send notifications to subscribers on each column level

 Requirements :